liamzdenek/hiive-application/memory-bank/techContext.md

 ### Security Considerations
 - API keys must be secured and not exposed to the client
-  - Store in Vercel environment variables
+  - Store in AWS Systems Manager Parameter Store
-  - Use Next.js API routes to proxy requests to external services
+  - Access securely from Lambda functions
 - Implement rate limiting for API endpoints
 - Sanitize user inputs to prevent injection attacks
 - Use HTTPS for all API communications
+- Configure appropriate IAM roles and permissions

 ### Scalability Limitations
 - Demo implementation may not scale to production workloads